 If the clouds in a multi-cloud or hybrid cloud environment are connected at the network layer, a VPN can encrypt traffic between them.
 If they are connected at the application layer, SSL/TLS encryption should be used.
 SSL/TLS should also encrypt traffic between a user and a cloud (see What Is HTTPS?).

 Identity and access management (IAM): Identity and access management (IAM) products track who a user is and what they are allowed to do, and they authorize users and deny access to unauthorized users as necessary.
 IAM is extremely important in cloud computing because a user's identity and access privileges determine whether they can access data, not the user's device or location.

 IAM helps reduce the threats of unauthorized users gaining access to internal assets and authorized users exceeding their privileges.
-The right IAM solution will help mitigate several kinds of attacks, including account takeover and insider attacks (when a user or employee abuses their access in order to expose data).
+The right IAM solution will help mitigate several kinds of attacks, including account takeover and insider attack (when a user or employee abuses their access in order to expose data).

 IAM may include several different services, or it may be a single service that combines all of the following capabilities:

 Firewall: A cloud firewall provides a layer of protection around cloud assets by blocking malicious web traffic.
-Unlike traditional firewalls, which are hosted on-premises and defend the network perimeter, cloud firewalls are hosted in the cloud and form a virtual security barrier around cloud infrastructure.
+Unlike traditional firewalls, which are hosted on-premise and defend the network perimeter, cloud firewalls are hosted in the cloud and form a virtual security barrier around cloud infrastructure.
 Most web application firewalls fall into this category.